jtdaugherty/brick/docs/guide.rst

 * ``Vertical``: the viewport can only scroll vertically.
 * ``Both``: the viewport can scroll both horizontally and vertically.

 The ``Brick.Widgets.Core.viewport`` combinator takes another widget and embeds it in a named viewport.
 We name the viewport so that we can keep track of its scrolling state in the renderer, and so that you can make scrolling requests.
-The viewport's name is its handle for these operations (see `Scrolling Viewports in Event Handlers`_). *The viewport name must be unique across your interface.*
+The viewport's name is its handle for these operations (see `Scrolling Viewports in Event Handlers`_ and `Widget Names`_). **The viewport name must be unique across your application.**

 For example, the following puts a string in a horizontally-scrollable
 viewport:

 .. code:: haskell

-   let w = viewport (Name "myViewport") Horizontal $ str "Hello, world!"
+   -- Assuming that App uses 'Name' for its names: data Name = Viewport1 let w = viewport Viewport1 Horizontal $ str "Hello, world!"

-The above example is incomplete.
 A ``viewport`` specification means that the widget in the viewport will be placed in a viewport window that is ``Greedy`` in both directions (see `Available Rendering Area`_).
-This is suitable if we want the viewport size to be the size of the entire terminal window, but if we want to embed this scrollable viewport somewhere in our interface, we want to control its dimensions.
-To do so, we use the limiting combinators (see `Limiting Rendering Area`_):
+This is suitable if we want the viewport size to be the size of the entire terminal window, but if we want to limit the size of the viewport, we might use limiting combinators (see `Limiting Rendering Area`_):

 .. code:: haskell

    let w = hLimit 5 $
            vLimit 1 $
-           viewport (Name "myViewport") Horizontal $ str "Hello, world!"
+           viewport Viewport1 Horizontal $ str "Hello, world!"

 Now the example produces a scrollable window one row high and five columns wide initially showing "Hello".
 The next two sections discuss